ordina-jworks/ordina-jworks.github.io/_posts/2017-11-23-Virtual-Reality.md

 These terms are pretty vague and some have even changed meaning over the years.
 No need to think too much about these terms.

+### Virtual Reality

+We call something Virtual Reality when the user is emerged in a virtual world and completely blocked out from the real world.
+This can be as simple as a 360 video.
+(In practice you can still see through the cracks of cheaper headsets) The user interacts, through various modes of control, with the virtual world.

+//TODO FIXME
+Some use cases of virtual reality are
+* Games, both recreational and educational
+* Photo content: photo spheres
+* Video content: video spheres, 360 videos
+* Creative applications like 3D painting or sculpting or dj application //TODO: just say "Creative applications" or already include the examples?

+Currently the most popular application for VR is videogames.
+There are a lot of games out already.
+Shooting games and simulators seem to be an especially well fit for the platform.
+A VR headset is also often used for viewing 360 pictures and videos.
+Thanks to the headtracking, the view of the picture or video can be changed really intuitively.
+Though you have the additional setup to deal with compared to a phone where you can just drag the viewport or use your phone's motion sensors.

+//TODO some more. check presentation. controls etc

+### Augmented Reality

+//TODO !!

+// insert picture of pokemon go
+Everyone knows this right?
+Last year, the world exploded with people young and old crowding the streets in search for Pokémon.

+Pokémon Go is a fine example of an AR application.
+It is Augmented Reality because the application is still grounded mostly in the real world.
+The virtual elements are layered on top of the real world.

+There are 4 types of Augmented Reality applications.
+* Marker
+* Inverse Marker
+* Markerless
+* Projection

+//TODO, add following line?
+(There are other types of classification systems but we have gone with this one)

+// TODO include collage picture with 4 types or 4 separate pictures Marker based AR apps use image recognition to recognize a specific pattern or marker.
+On the location of this pattern an image is then shown on the screen. //TODO rewrite These types of applications are often very simple for example for showing a character from a movie dancing on the table.
+Inverse marker based AR is very similar to regular marker based AR.
+These applications are used in conjunction with large screens with cameras where the user only has to control the marker.
+There are also applications that do not use a marker.
+These markerless applications use positional tracking and gps to determine where to show things.
+The popular Pokémon Go and Ikea apps are perfect examples of this.
+Projection based AR projects images rather than showing them on the screen.
+This requires hardware capable of projecting so is not as widespread.
+It is used more in manufacturing.

+The great thing about AR is that any smartphone is capable running AR applications.
+Many AR apps only need a camera to work.
+While specialized depth sensing sensors exist, they are not as widespread.

+### Mixed Reality

+//TODO !!

+## Creating realities

+Since these kind of applications are often so visual in nature, we can make use of tools used in game development.
+These are some of the most popular and free tools.
+* Unity
+* Unreal Engine
+* CryEngine

+Think of these as sort of photoshop for software.
+We can leverage the editors to see what we're working on and make changes immediately.
+These tools are ideal for Virtual Reality.
+Both Unity and Unreal Engine have plugins available for Augmented Reality.

+Apple's ARKit and Google's ARCore are the respective Augmented reality APIs for their IOS and Android platforms.
+Since the inception of these two APIs the amount of AR apps has greatly increased.
+There are many other SDKs available.
+Many of which even have their own Unity plugin.
+Vuforia and ARToolkit seem to be the most popular ones.

 ## Business cases & Examples
 //TODO: Examples of AR/VR/MR
+// ar and mr seem to have more business value

+So, as software developers, what can we do with all this fancy tech?

+Our Dutch colleagues already made a cool VR application!
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wnC-jvtwJtY" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

+// ordina boat
+// training and simulation (flying/ aerospace)
+// medical
+// houses/ikea
+// kids
+// patients
+// manufactoring, factory

+## platforms
+//TODO

+Google is discontinuing it's Tango project in favor of ARCore.

 ## Conclusion
 TODO

+For us at Ordina, most potential lies in AR and MR.